Old-Guard-Games/oath-of-iron/_posts/2020-11-23-ida-and-the-deer.md

     chal1="8"
     chal2="8"
 %}

+> On a *strong hit,* you reach a waypoint.
+If the waypoint is unknown to you, envision it (_Ask the Oracle_ if unsure).
+Then, choose one.
+  * You make good use of your resources: Mark progress.
+  * You move at speed: Mark progress and take +1 momentum, but suffer -1 supply.

 Not only is it a strong hit, it is also an Opportunity, which is to say that a twist occurs which adds something interesting to the story.
 First we'll handle the strong hit.